Food bank

-A food bank or food pantry is a non-profit, charitable organization that distributes food to those who have difficulty purchasing enough to avoid hunger, usually through intermediaries like food pantries and soup kitchens.
-Some food banks distribute food directly with their food pantries.
+A food bank is a non-profit, charitable organization that collects food for distribution to those who have difficulty purchasing enough to avoid hunger, usually through intermediaries like food pantries and soup kitchens.
+Some food banks distribute food directly.

 St. Mary's Food Bank was the world's first food bank, established in the US in 1967.
 Since then, many thousands have been set up all over the world.
 In Europe, their numbers grew rapidly after the global increase in the price of food which began in late 2006, and especially after the 2008 financial crisis began to worsen economic conditions for those on low incomes.
 Likewise, the inflation and economic crisis of the 2020s has exponentially driven low and even some middle income class consumers to at least partially get their food.

 The growth of food banks has been welcomed by commentators who see them as examples of active, caring citizenship.
 Other academics and commentators have expressed concern that the rise of food banks may erode political support for welfare provision.
 Researchers have reported that in some cases food banks can be inefficient compared with state-run welfare.

 Individuals in lower income areas in the United States who depend on food banks often receive foods that are highly processed and low in nutrients.
 In the United States, dependence on food banks has led to a rise in obesity and diabetes within the food insecure community.
 Food insecure individuals living in low-income communities experience higher rates of chronic disease, leading to healthcare costs which create more financial hardships.

 Starting in spring 2025, it became even more difficult for people in the United States who depend on food banks to get nourishing food.
 The Trump administration cut $500 million or about 25 percent less than what was received by food banks from the Emergency Food Assistance Program in 2024.
 Plus in the summer of 2025 President Trump signed into law the biggest cut in food stamps (SNAP) in the program's history.